Up05/linkedin/ulang.md

 Something that I did make more difficult for myself than it needed to be was types vs values.
 I tried to detect types in my lexical analyzer, so they are, weirdly, not hoisted and I need to declare them before hand and I don't really care about them in the parser.
 Basically, the lexer is, simply, not the time to differentiate between what is a type and what is a value.
 Just leave them as an "identifier."
 In my opinion, you should actually determine what is a type and what is not in a stage after the parser.
 I have seen this called the: "semantic analysis" stage in the Zig compiler.
 And that is what I did in my later language.
 But this is all language dependent.

 Otherwise, for variables, I just store a `Stack<HashMap<String, Object>> scopes`.
 For actual binary operators (like adding 2 numbers, and so on...)
-I simply cast 2 values to Double-s.
+I simply cast 2 values to Doubles.
 If statements are just if statements in java: `... if((Boolean) eval(statement.condition)) interpret(statement.body); ...`.
 Variable arguments just slightly worsen the possible compiler error specificity.
 There are more various smaller problems that were hard for me the first time around, but for the sake of brevity, I won't mention them.

-## Final words
+## Final Words

 All in all, the project ended up having around 3000 lines of code.
 I have a small standard library, a small (second degree) wrapper over OpenGL and GLFW, and program that draws a spinning sphere of points.
 I further facilitated my addiction of writing parsers.
 I also learned a lot about Java's reflection, for the first time in my life actually saw a reason to update Java for 1.8 (huge mistake), and I became far more syntax agnostic, to the point where the difference between Rust's and Java's syntaxes is that Rust's takes longer to learn...
 (But do not get me wrong.
 I still write `#define STRUCT(NAME, ...) typedef struct { __VA_ARGS__ } N##NAME;` if only I can).